apache/flink/docs/apis/streaming/connectors/redis.md

 under the License.
 -->

-This connector provides access to data streams from [Redis PubSub](http://redis.io/topics/pubsub).
+This connector provides a Sink that can write to [Redis](http://redis.io/) and also can publish data to [Redis PubSub](http://redis.io/topics/pubsub).
 To use this connector, add the following dependency to your project:
 {% highlight xml %}
 <dependency>
   <groupId>org.apache.flink</groupId>